 Instantly the sounds are dead and dry.
 I can’t even recall my own house by the sound of it.
 No echoes or depth to the voices in my head.
 A key dropping in a church or in a small room will reflect the same place in my mind.
 Shlomzion moves restlessly, circling the space like a cage.
 I know there is no choice.
 I strip the walls of carpeting, leaving concrete and bare stone.
 Now the walls are trembling; resonating as we scream into the night, fight across the sea, all the way back home.”

-Artis has provided support for this project through the inaugural year of the Project Grants Program.
+Artis provided support for this project through the Project Grants Program.
 Check back for updates on the development of this project and join our email list or follow us online for ongoing information on this and other artists’ work.